Research and expert groups

 The Central Hub

 The central hub is the main engagement point between Seafish and the wider expert group.
-It will provide a bridge between the needs of Seafish and the wider seafood industry and the expert committee.
-Specifically the central hub of the SEP will:
+It provides a bridge between the needs of Seafish and the wider seafood industry and the expert committee.
+Specifically the central hub of the SEP:

-- Assist Seafish to provide adaptive science support to industry;
+- Assists us to provide adaptive science support to industry;

-- Provide capability to assist the sector to frame industry issues so that potential solutions can be identified;
+- Provides capability to assist the sector to frame industry issues so that potential solutions can be identified;

-- Assist Seafish to connect industry/government and research institutes to establish a network of expertise with ‘reach’ across the sector;
+- Assists us to connect industry, government and research institutes to establish a network of expertise with ‘reach’ across the sector;

-- Provide advice and peer review to help guide and improve the quality of Seafish outputs;
+- Provides advice and peer review to help guide and improve the quality of our research;

-- Help deliver the science and innovation actions outlined in the England’s Seafood 2040 (SF2040) strategy, as well as supporting the ambitions of other UK home nations e.g. Scotland’s Ambition 2030.
+- Helps deliver the science and innovation actions outlined in the England’s Seafood 2040 (SF2040) strategy the seafood industry ambitions of other UK home nations.

-There are three members appointed to the central hub panel at present – see links below for biographies of current panel members.
-A position for an individual with expertise in behavioural science is still vacant.
+There are two members appointed to the central hub panel at present – see links below for biographies of current panel members.
+The position of Chair and a position for an individual with expertise in behavioural science are still vacant.

-The central hub panel will be supported by a wider expert committee, bringing in additional expertise across a range of areas.
+The central hub panel is supported by a wider expert committee, bringing in additional expertise across a range of areas.
 A phased recruitment based on priority needs is currently underway and the following eight areas have been identified as the focus for the next 12 months: